seanthegeek/powertools/Get-Hosts/README.md

 ----------

     -ComputerNames <String[]>
-        Optionally supply one or more computer names, or a path to a text file containing one per line. \\ prefixes are ignored.
+        Optionally supply one or more computer names, or a path to a text file containing one name per line. \\ prefixes are ignored.

+        Local admin rights are required to access a domain computer remotely.

     -CSV <String>
         Optionally export the results to the given path as a CSV file, rather than printing